Timmerop/dojour-event-feed-plugin/README.md

 Option | Default | Description
 --- | --- | ---
 template | See Above | The template to use for the event list.
-Feel free to add HTML, see the table above for more reference. detail_template | See Above | The template for event detail page. page_size | 10 | The amount of events that should be fetched with each page (clicking the more button adds another page) loading_text |‘Loading...’ |The text that appears while the events are being fetched from https://dojour.us more_button_text | ‘More’ | The text of the button used to fetch more events
+Feel free to add HTML, see the table above for more reference. detail_template | See Above | The template for event detail page. distinct | true | Set to false to list each date of an event as seperate. page_size | 10 | The amount of events that should be fetched with each page (clicking the more button adds another page) loading_text |‘Loading...’ |The text that appears while the events are being fetched from https://dojour.us more_button_text | ‘More’ | The text of the button used to fetch more events